hokkonsz/chess-rs/README.md

 # chess-rs

+A simple chess system written in Rust.
 The system is currently playable with some missing features.
 (See [TODO](https://github.com/hokkonsz/chess-rs/edit/main/README.md#todo "TODO"))

 ### Game Controller